MichelMichels/cryptocoin-indicator/README.md

 Known issues:
 + Only one instance can be run at a time in the Cinnamon shell.
 I will try to fix this in the future
++ At reboot, cinnamon must be restarted to display the price indicator

 ## Running the app
 You can run this application without debug messages with following command in a terminal: